MarquetteQuantum/MOLRATES/H2O-H2O/Non-LTE/README.md

     make
 ```

-To get the rate coefficients, one would need to simply run the executable by using the following commands:
+To obtain the rate coefficients, one would need to simply run the executable by using the following commands:

 ```sh
     ./compute_rate.exe